jadu101/jadu101.github.io/content/Hackthebox📦/HTB-Blackfield.md

 ![](https://i.imgur.com/VbwOPLO.png)

-**usernames.txt** is created and I decided to enumerate other services first before moving on to AS-REP Roasting of Kerbruting.
+**usernames.txt** is created and I decided to enumerate other services first before moving on to AS-REP Roasting or Kerbruting.

 ![](https://i.imgur.com/4NbS4gB.png)